-When hospice is called in, it means that in home or inpatient care will be provided for the patient and the caregivers.
-For home care, it means nurses, social workers, doctors and clergy come to your home.
-It means that medicine and medical equipment will be sent to your home as well.
+When hospice is called in, it means that in home or inpatient care will be provided for the patient and caregivers.
+For hospice home care, it means nurses, social workers, doctors and clergy come to your home.
+It means that medicine and medical equipment will be sent to your home.
 But it does not necessarily mean that the person on hospice has 6 months or less to live.

 Most people think that calling in hospice means that the end is near in someone’s life.
 But the truth is, that hospice services can be used for much, much longer.
 So, don’t be afraid of calling them!